kenjennings/Atari-Breakout76/README04Implementation.md

 Since multiple colors are not needed, the two-color modes, B or C, could be used.
 Since the data displayed on each scan line is the same, and the number of scan lines is an even number, then this can be done using four lines of mode B graphics.
 Each line would use LMS to redisplay the same data, so the entire top border line could be displayed using only 16 bytes of screen memory.

 Player/Missile graphics could cover the same area.
 Three Players set for quadrouple width can cover 32 color clocks each, or 96 color clocks when lined up next to each other.
 The remaining color clock for the playfield, plus the four for the vertical borders could be covered by one more Player, or several Missiles.
-The border would require setting 4 or 8 bytes per player depending on Player/Missile resolution.
+The actual image of the border requires setting 4 or 8 bytes per player depending on Player/Missile resolution.
 If Player/Missile graphics are used for other components later on the display, then a Display List interrupt is needed to reset the sizes and reposition the objects' horizontal positions.

 Alternatively, the horizontal border could be drawn with custom character set graphics.
 One line of mode 6 text is eight can lines tall.
 It would take 16 bytes of memory to specify the line of text characters.
 Three custom characters in the character set would be needed to correctly draw the left position of the border, the right end of the border, and then a full block character for everything between.

+If this is all that needed to be considered then the ANTIC mode B graphics would be the easiest solution.
+However, there is a real world display issue to resolve.
+The top of the screen includes labels over the screen identifying the top line of numbers in the game.
+This is text painted on glass which will have to be displayed on screen in the Atari computer version.
+The nearest location to use is the actual border itself.

+The text will be displayed in the border which means the border itself will be created as test characters.
+Custom characters will display the labels.
+To maintain the main screen appearance as consistently as possible the text labels will only appear when there is a ball or player transition.
+During main play after the serve the text will be removed leaving only the solid border.

 **LEFT/RIGHT BORDERS**: